Email Marketing Services in 2023

-Many providers, for example SendGrid and MailGun, refer to custom tracking (email link) domain as white labeling because using a custom tracking domain for links in the emails makes the ESP in use less identifiable to the email recipient.
+Many providers, for example SendGrid and MailGun, refer to custom tracking (links in the email) domain as white labeling because using a custom tracking domain for links in the emails makes the ESP in use less identifiable to the email recipient.
 Typically, if the custom domain is configured, the unsubscribe page is also hosted on the custom domain as well.

 When we searched for white labeling, we mostly saw either references to custom link domain (see above) or partner (aka reseller) programs.
-Providers like BigMailer and SendInBlue offer the option to white label the platform itself, so agency clients can access it on the agency’s domain and see agency logo.
+Providers like BigMailer, ActiveCampaign, and SendInBlue offer the option to white label the platform itself, so agency clients can access it on the agency’s domain and see agency logo.
 This way, agencies can charge their customer their own fees for use of platform without customer knowing what actual software is being used.

 Email Marketing Trends in 2023